The Health Benefits of Chicken Soup for Cats and Humans

 Put the carcass and bones from the legs in a large pot along with a peeled carrot and a stalk of celery.
 There’s no need to chop them.
 Cover with water, bring to the boil and then simmer away with the pot covered.
 Leave to simmer for around six hours, then pour through a sieve to remove the vegetables and bones.

 That’s it.
 You have broth for kitty.
 But really that’s a mountain (or lake) of broth for a cat.
 Reserve one pint for kitty and leave the rest to make a quick, delicious soup for pet parents.
 To store just freeze the broth in an ice cube tray for perfect portioning.
-You can remove the cubes from the tray and store in a ziploc freezer bag.
+You can remove the cubes from the tray and store in a Ziploc freezer bag.

 You can serve the broth separately a couple of tablespoons per day for your kitty to lap up or pour it over wet or dry food as a gravy.

-Alternatively, shred a tablespoon of chicken and add it to three tablespoon of broth for a perfect gourmet chicken soup meal.
+Alternatively, shred a tablespoon of chicken and add it to three tablespoons of broth for a perfect gourmet chicken soup meal.
 It’s ideal for convalescing cats (especially if they have had a facial or dental issue) and compare it to the Purina price for their Gourmet Chicken Soup for kitties!

 Fast and Delicious Chicken Soup